uesg21221/uesgs-arras/README.md

 ## Other Links
 - [Our Discord server](https://discord.gg/kvCAZfUCjy)

-*p.s. if something goes terribly wrong its not our fault*
+*p.s. if something goes terribly wrong it's not our fault*